Last updated: 2023-11-15

 How many people are working on Wolvic?

-It is currently about the same size as the original Firefox Reality team.
+It began about the same size as the original Firefox Reality team, and is currently a little larger than that team.
 Like many other Igalia projects, efforts scale based on interest and investments that we are able to find.
 As mentioned in Who is funding Igalia?, above, some of this work and interest began with initial seed investments from Igalia itself a few years ago.
 These investments, and the size of the team, have grown over the past two years as we began to have demonstrable work and ideas, as well as interested parties willing to help provide additional funding.

 Many experts at Igalia play roles in helping in various ways, from standards related work, to triaging issues and testing, to builds and releases, as well as by looking for opportunies, both direct and adjacent, to expand more work through increased funding.